Joel-Haeberli/it-security-docs/docs/themes/Security Tools 1.md

 - Invented in 1980's
 - Standard specification about forwarding "log messages" in an IP network
-- Syslog protocol is Client <--> Server
+- Syslog protocol is Client $\leftrightarrow$ Server
 - Default port: UDP 514

 ### Syslog Layers